GIS and Data Services

 GIS and Data Librarian (Librarian II)

 Milan Budhathoki is a certified geographic information system professional (GISPⓇ).
-He has more than 10 years of experience working in the GIS field that ranges from local/state government to academic settings.
-He leads and manage GIS and Data Services to provide GIS and Data services to UMD communities in variety of research, teaching and learning needs.
-His team is specialized in GIS analysis, spatial data management, web GIS and server applications, geospatial big data analytics and remotely sensed data processing, data science, data visualization.
-He is also FAA certified remote pilot to fly sUAS (small unmanned aerial system) aka drone to capture aerial imagery for research.
+He has more than 12 years of experience working in the GIS field, ranging from local/state government to academic settings.
+He leads and manages GIS and Data Services to provide GIS and Data services to UMD communities in a variety of research, teaching, and learning needs.
+His team is specialized in GIS analysis, spatial data management, web GIS and server applications, geospatial big data analytics and remotely sensed data processing, data science, data visualization, and research data management.
+He is also FAA certified remote pilot to fly sUAS (small unmanned aerial system), aka drone, to capture aerial imagery for research.
 He holds MS in Geo-Information Science from Salem State University and MS in Environmental Science from Pokhara University.

 GIS and Data Lab is located on the 6th floor of McKeldin Library (Room 6119)